The liver-specific proteome

 Protein expression of genes elevated in liver

-In-depth analysis of the elevated genes in liver using antibody-based protein profiling allowed us to identify plasma proteins, enzymes, bile proteins and transporters.
+In-depth analysis of the elevated genes in liver using antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in different functional compartments including plasma proteins, enzymes, bile proteins and transporters.

 One of the main functions of the liver is to produce proteins secreted into the blood.
 Plasma proteins consist of many known proteins including albumin, fibrinogens and apolipoproteins.
 Factors involved in hemostasis and fibrinolysis including coagulation factors, anti-trypsin and plasminogen are secreted into the blood as well as carrier proteins such as transferrin and retinol binding protein.
 Examples of plasma proteins include APOB, APOA1, FGG, C2, KNG1, and FGA.